Newcastle Academy

 Ongoing and fixed term staff members are automatically paid and are not required to submit timesheets.
 However, any absences should be accounted for by submitting a leave request.

-Pay cycle and HRonline cut off dates - submission of online timesheets for 2024.
+Pay cycle and HRonline claims cut-off dates - submission of online timesheets for 2025.

 Changing your bank details

-If you need to change your net pay banking details, you can modify them by logging into HRonline through My Pay, Bank details.
+If you need to change your net pay banking details, you can do this by modifying your existing bank details by logging into HRonline and accessing your bank details via My Pay, Bank details.
 For help, please click here.

 In addition, you can add bank deductions for a nominated fixed amount.